Heating, cooling and

 Cold radiation in classrooms

-Classrooms are also challenging in terms of cooling.
-As mentioned above, the thermal load caused by students can be in the order of 3 kW, the direct solar radiation from the windows on the southern façade is up to 400 W per window square meter, that is, if a 10 m2 window is in the classroom.
-Instant window ventilation should be used if and when possible, for example during breaks.
-However, window ventilation does not provide sufficient cooling and ventilation effect in warm outdoor conditions.
-In this case, mechanical cooling is required during the lessons.
-The demand for cooling power is very high in the classroom, up to 200 W per m2 of floor space.
-The best conditions are achieved with sail-type suspended roof panels.
-They operate in a draft-free and silent manner.
-Fan coils are also used, but they have a problem with loudness and the risk of cold draught is high.
+Keeping a classroom cool can also present a challenge.
+The heat load generated by students can be on the order of 3 kW, and direct solar radiation from windows on the south façade can be as high as 400 W per window square meter if the classroom has a total window area of 10 m2.
+Window ventilation should be used whenever possible, for example during breaks when mechanical ventilation is not available.
+However, window ventilation doesn’t provide sufficient cooling and ventilation efficiency in hot outdoor conditions.
+In this case, mechanical cooling is required.
+However, the demand for cooling power is very high in classrooms, with up to 200 W per m2 of floor area.
+One cooling option is to use suspended ceiling tiles for cooling.
+These operate quietly.

 Ventilation in schools

 Ventilation or fresh outdoor air is required in any classroom.
 The amount of fresh air should be at least 4 l/s per person to keep carbon dioxide levels below 1000 ppm.
 High carbon dioxide levels affect concentration and learning ability.
 Moreover, humidity increases with the moisture supplied via the outside air.
 Because of the moisture load caused by human respiration and perspiration - 30 people produce about 1.5 l/h of water vapor - moisture should be removed by ventilation or dehumidification.
 The minimum amount of ventilation in a classroom during a lesson should be above 120 l/s.